chrislos/p5js-face-tracking-to-MaxMSP/README.md

 only tested on mac.

-Thanks again Gene and stc for saving me hours of work. cheers
+Thanks again Gene and Agoston for saving me hours of work. cheers

 ![MaxEmotion](/assets/images/hello.png)